-Rick Stein’s Cornwall: Fish Pie recipe
+Rick Stein’s classic fish pie recipe

 Rick says: The older I get the keener I am to keep ingredients out of recipes instead of adding them.
-This is as simple a recipe for fish as you can imagine but if the fish is good (and that includes the smoked fish which must be of the best quality), there is no better fish dish in the world than British fish pie with boiled eggs and parsley of course.
+This is as simple a recipe for fish pie as you can imagine but if the fish is good (and that includes the smoked fish which must be of the best quality), there is no better fish dish in the world than British fish pie with boiled eggs and parsley of course.

 Serves 8 (half the quantities for 4)

 - 1.2L whole milk

 - 450g undyed smoked haddock fillet

 - 2.5kg peeled floury potatoes such as Maris Piper or King Edward